Safari Overview

 This day starts with a heavy breakfast meal at the lodge, and thereafter a Full day bird watching experience at Semiliki National Park; the birders Haven.
 This is home to over 40% bird species in Uganda.one other feature you will look out for in your stay is the Sempaya Hot springs in the forest, where most birds also dwell.
 You will seek to identify the over 460 bird species around the park; notably the storks, Turacos, eagles, egrets, woodpecker, cranes, and more. your will put the binoculars and camera on task for about 5-6 hours, with a Lunch break in the mix, and then an evening sunset return to the lodge for dinner and a peaceful nap.

-At daybreak, you will have breakfast, and thereafter checkout of the lodge for A transfer to the Medley of Wonders-Queen Elizabeth National Park.
-But first, there will be a crater lake tour, visiting and knowing about crater lakes, there formation and History.
+At daybreak, you will have breakfast, and thereafter checkout of the lodge for A transfer to the Medley of Wonders-Queen Elizabeth National Park via the crater lakes, visiting and knowing about crater lakes, there formation and History.
 You will reach your Lodge at Queen Elizabeth national Park in the Afternoon, checking in for Lunch, and refreshment.
 Let this day end after dinner.
 Overnight stay at the Lodge.

 Day16: Full day birding